 The renaissance in cannabis has led to a number of new ways to enjoy herb.
 Now there’s shatter, wax, dabs and other concentrates in addition to traditional flower, kief, hash and so on.
 Along with this has been a surge in research, as producers and customers and scientists all want to know more about how cannabis affects humans.
 Plus, the rise in legalization means we have lots of options for smoking whatever form cannabis happens to take.
 All of these factors combine to produce fascinating new research into better ways to enjoy cannabis.
-A 2019 study took a look at the “most efficient” way to smoke marijuana.
+A recent study took a look at the “most efficient” way to smoke marijuana.
 It turns out that it’s not as simple as just smoking and gauging the high — there’s organic chemistry at work.

 Smoking marijuana flowers is of course the most prevalent method of consuming weed.
 Perhaps not the oldest, as no doubt humans were cooking with it before that, but smoking is obviously quite popular.
 Since there are lots of other forms to smoke, however, it stands to reason that concentrates are the most effective.
 Keep in mind we’re talking about efficiency, which scientists define as getting the most THC (or other cannabinoids) into your system.
 You might be surprised to learn just how ineffective smoking a joint is.

 Dabbing is the most cost effective way to smoke weed